 Research-Informed Design

-From the beginning, SAIL was designed as a research-informed process that fosters scholarly teaching, and is aligned with the university’s six principles for learning outcomes and assessment (Thompson Rivers University, 2022):
+From the beginning, SAIL was designed as a research-informed process that fosters scholarly teaching and promotes the scholarship of teaching and learning within and beyond the university; and follows a principled-approach (Thompson Rivers University, 2022):

 As part of the action research, we prioritized the use of qualitative methods.
-In particular, we applied focus group techniques, rubric-based descriptive assessments, and community consultations that included a mixed-methods survey and presentations to elicit feedback.
+In particular, we applied collaborative self-study and focus group techniques, rubric-based descriptive assessments, and community consultations that included a mixed-methods survey and presentations to elicit feedback.
 Finally, we included some initial quantitative descriptive analysis of consent rates.

 The SAIL research design fits within a subcategory of the Scholarship of Teaching and Learning (SoTL) called the Scholarship of Curriculum Practice (SoCP), which “uses an inquiry-based approach to gather data to better understand the curriculum, form the basis of evidence-informed discussions, and potentially lead to curriculum renewal.”
 (Huball & Gold, 2007).